bring/developer-site/content/blog/b-scripts/index.md

 - b list-pull-requests -- Shows every pull request in a github repository and how long they were active
 - b release - Builds a release-version of an application and uploads it to our nexus
 - b restart - Restarts an application without user-visible downtime
-- b ssh - ssh into app-servers for application in given environment
-- b show - Shows any section of an applications deployment configuration
 - b build-status - Jenkins uses it to notify on github if a branch has build successfully

 ![](b-self-test.png)